Teachers & Staff

 Keith graduated from Ohio University with a BA in Early Childhood Education, followed by a MA in Reading Education.
 Since Keith has been an early childhood educator for over fifteen years.
 From his earliest experiences in education, he was drawn to the idea of researching children and how they make connections with their world.
 Hoping to share this passion, Keith has presented at professional conferences at the local and national levels.
 He has spoken as a keynote and featured speaker on topics from school gardens and Reggio Emilia study group facilitation to integrating superheroes and storytelling into the curriculum.

-He enjoys learning, gardening, cooking, building, playing music, contemplating the mysteries of the universe, losing himself in the woods, and spending the days with his wife, Jennifer, watching their young son learn and grow.
+He enjoys learning, gardening, cooking, building, playing music, contemplating the mysteries of the universe, losing himself in the woods, and spending time watching his sons learn and grow.